katarinamolotova/photo-laboratory/README.md

 # photo_laboratory

 Teaching team project.
-Implemented in a team of two people.
+Implemented in a team of three people.
 Team: [Mikhail Kukhtachev](https://github.com/Kuhtaaa) [Almaz Azizov](https://github.com/s21violette)

 In this project it was necessary to develop your own mini photoshop with the following features: